oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 the necessary CORS headers to enable the JavaScript code to make these POST requests from the domain on which the script is executing.
 (See {{cors}} for additional details.)

 Besides the general risks of XSS, if tokens are stored or handled by the browser, XSS poses an additional risk of token exfiltration.
 In this architecture, the JavaScript application is storing the access token so that it can make requests directly to the resource server.
-There are two primary methods by which the application can store the token, with different security considerations of each.
+There are two primary methods by which the application can acquire tokens, with different security considerations of each.

-### Storing Tokens in Local or Session Storage
+### Acquiring tokens from the DOM

-If the JavaScript in the DOM will be making requests directly to the resource server, the simplest mechanism is to store the tokens somewhere accessible to the DOM.
+If the JavaScript in the DOM will be making requests directly to the resource server, the simplest mechanism is to acquire and store the tokens somewhere accessible to the DOM.
+This will typically involve DOM-accessible code initiating the authorization code flow and exchanging the authorization code for an access token, and storing the access token obtained.
+There are a number of different options for storing tokens with different tradeoffs, described in {{token-storage}}.

+This method poses a particular risk in the case of a successful XSS attack.
 In case of a successful XSS attack, the injected code will have full access to the stored tokens and can exfiltrate them to the attacker.

-### Service Worker as the OAuth Client
+### Acquiring tokens from a Service Worker {#service-worker}

-In this scenario, a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is responsible for obtaining tokens from the authorization server and making requests to the resource server.
+In this model, a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is responsible for obtaining tokens from the authorization server and making requests to the resource server.

-Service workers are run in a separate context from the DOM, have no access to the DOM, and the DOM has no access to the service worker.
-This makes service workers the most secure place to store tokens, as an XSS attack is unable to exfiltrate the tokens.
+Service workers are run in a separate context from the DOM, have no access to the DOM, and the DOM has no access to the service worker or the storage available to the service worker.
+This makes service workers the most secure place to acquire and store tokens, as an XSS attack would be unable to exfiltrate the tokens.

 In this architecture, a service worker intercepts calls from the frontend to the resource server.
 As such, it completely isolates calls to the authorization server from XSS attack surface, as all tokens are safely kept in the service worker context without any access from other JavaScript contexts.
 The service worker is then solely responsible for adding the token in the authorization header to calls to the resource server.